exo-archives/ks/server/tomcat/patch/src/main/resources/EXO-README.txt

     * the exo server will run on portal 8080, make sure this port is not currently in use

 Launch instructions :
+    	- With Tomcat server:
 	    * Using command line, go to $TOMCAT_HOME/bin and start the server : o Windows :

-            eXo.bat run
+	            eXo.bat

 	          o Linux / Mac OS :

 	            chmod+x *.sh ; eXo.sh run

+	    * Wait for the server to start.
+You should see something like this on the console :
+	- With Jboss server:
+	    * Using command line, go to $JBOSS_HOME/bin and start the server : o Windows :

+	            run.bat

+	          o Linux / Mac OS :

+	            chmod+x *.sh ; run.sh run

 	    * Wait for the server to start.
 You should see something like this on the console :

 INFO: Server startup in 15359 ms